 This key facts covers Key Facts within Background Radiation for GCSE Physics.
 Revise Background Radiation in Extra Topics for GCSE Physics with 13 exam-style questions and 12 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 7 of 12 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position